aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pivotfield/_index.md

 ### function {#function--}

-Represents the function used to summarize the PivotTable data field.
+Represents the function used to summarize this PivotTable data field.

 ```javascript
 function : ConsolidationFunction;